Khrodor/Cryptic.jl/README.md

 Contains operations for encrypting data using Serpent cipher with blocks of 128 bits.

     obj = Serpent128(key::ASCIIString)
 or

 	obj = Serpent128(key::Array{UInt8})

 In order to encrypt data you should pass that object to one of cipher block object.
-Actually this encrypt algorithm is quite slow, its need some optimization.
+Actually this encrypt algorithm is quite slow, and need some optimization.

 # Module CipherBlocks includes: